-Course participants (both CSMLS members and non-members) and those who provide learning programs may submit courses and programs to determine if they are eligible for CSMLS Professional Enhancement Program (PEP) hours and Certificate of Professional Studies (CPS) / Advanced Registered Technologist (ART) credits.
+Course participants (both CSMLS members and non-members) and those who provide learning programs may submit courses and programs to determine if they are eligible for CSMLS Professional Enhancement Program (PEP) hours and certificate of Continuing Professional Studies (CPS) credits.

-Individuals may use the results of the assessment for the CSMLS PEP program, the CSMLS CPS program, the CSMLS ART program, or the continuing competency program of their regulatory college.
+Individuals may use the results of the assessment for the CSMLS PEP program, the CSMLS CPS program or the continuing competency program of their regulatory college.
 Those who provide learning programs consider assessment results a marketing advantage.

 Please refer to the documents below for more information regarding the course assessment process.

 CSMLS offers the Loan Library as an ongoing resource in standards and guidelines in laboratory disciplines for students, professionals and educators.
 CSMLS members are able to borrow resources at no cost.